Shruti192903/Quote_Generator/README.md

 - **Styling:**
 Feel free to modify the CSS styles in the `style.css` file to match your desired look and feel.

-## Dependencies

-- **No external dependencies:** This project does not rely on any external libraries or frameworks, keeping it lightweight and easy to use.